rootstrap/blog/content/How an engineer can be your best partner.md

 Be curious, be analytic and try to validate as much as possible as you introduce changes.

 #### Changes
 Changes are good!
-Make as much as possible so you learn more.
-But keep them organized so it doesn't become anarchical
+Make them as much as possible so you learn more, but keep them organized so it doesn't become anarchic.

 #### Organization
 "Diversity is a source of wealth" we all know that, so the only problem to deal with is how to work with other roles while keeping an open mindset.